Oluwaseyi3/Oluwaseyi3/README.md

 - 🔭 I’m currently working on an event booking app **Woodly** and also contributing to a cloud agnostic environment inspector that helps developers uncover hidden costs, performance and security issues. https://www.komiser.io/

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/oluwaseyi-olasupo-508b27210](https://www.linkedin.com/in/oluwaseyi-olasupo-508b27210)

 - 📝 I regularly write articles on [https://joshua777.hashnode.dev/](https://joshua777.hashnode.dev/)